-For the foreseeable future, Schauenburg Education Trust will focus on providing bursaries to students in their third and fourth year of study in the field of Electrical and Electronic Engineering at specified universities.
+For the foreseeable future, Schauenburg Education Trust will focus on providing bursaries to students in their third and fourth year of study in the field of Electrical and Electronic Engineering as well as Business Administration/Management at specified universities.

 Frequently Asked Questions

-Bursaries for the 2018 academic year are intended to cover third and fourth year students studying Electrical Engineering Degrees (through specified universities) who are:
+Bursaries for the 2019 academic year are intended to cover third and fourth year students studying Electrical Engineering Degrees as well as Business Administration/Management Degrees (through specified universities) who are: